 Standout #4: That CSI is Front and Center in ITIL Practitioner

 Continual service improvement (CSI) is the last, and I bet least read, of the five core ITIL publications in ITIL 2007 and then 2011.
 It’s an odd one for me – one perspective to take is that “It’s so important that it deserves a book of its own.”
-Another, probably more realist, perspective is “Heck, there’s 1959 pages in the five ITIL Lifecycle Suite books, I don’t have time to read everything.”
+Another, probably more realistic, perspective is “Heck, there are 1959 pages in the five ITIL Lifecycle Suite books, I don’t have time to read everything.”
 And thus the focus on the service desk and incident management, which starts the ITIL Foundation training, then continues with CSI as “something to aspire to” more than to do.

 Thankfully, ITSM thinking has moved on, even since 2011, when ITSM professionals used to be advised (by ITSM consultants and IT industry analysts) to start their ITSM and ITIL adoption in one of three process-focused ways – incident and problem management, incident and change management, or change and configuration management.
 Those in the know (such as ITIL Practitioner authors Barclay and Stuart) will now advise starting with CSI, not to mention elements of service strategy and service design as well.

-If you aren’t investing in the ITIL Practitioner book in the near future, then you could alternatively check out a few of Stuart’s blogs for now:
+If you aren’t investing in the ITIL Practitioner Guidance book in the near future, then you could alternatively check out a few of Stuart’s blogs for now: